-Zone Objective Area Description Current Situation Eradication B 3,184,309 ha.
-45.9% of Tasmania To remove every feral deer from the area over the next ten years and prevent re-colonisation (i.e. by 2032).
-The Eradication B Zone includes all areas outside the Control and Containment Zone that are not in the Prevention or Eradication A zones.
-This includes large areas of northern and south eastern Tasmania.
-Feral deer are present at lower but steadily increasing densities, tending to occur in pockets as a result of dispersing from the original Midlands "deer range" or as a result of uncontrolled domesticated deer escapes.
-This zone contains a significant public road network and an extensive combination of public and private land.
-Feral deer are having significant impacts on assets such as forestry plantations and agriculture and are a high risk to motorists.
-The population of feral deer in this zone will continue to grow and spread if not eradicated.
-There are some pockets of more intensive control occurring, particularly around forestry plantations.
+3,184,309 ha.over the next ten years and prevent re-colonisation (i.e. by 2032).Zone that are not in the Prevention or Eradication A zones.
+This includes large areas of northern and south eastern Tasmania.occur in pockets as a from the original Mid as a result of uncontr deer escapes.45.9% of Tasmania000000000000000000000000000000000 ion and agriculture and a motorists. esent at lower but g densities, tending to is a result of dispersing Midlands "deer range" or ontrolled domesticated s a significant ork and an extensive ublic and private land. ving significant impacts forestry plantations and are a high risk to feral deer in this zone row and spread if not are some pockets